Who said that rebranding only regarded actual brands? Let me say upfront that they're wrong. There's much more than what meets the eye.

 I’ve always loved extreme makeover programs.
 Re-decorate your living room, upgrade your garden, change your hairstyle, throw away half of your closet, you name it.
 Not because of the ending results - which, most of the times, were terrible - but because of the creative process.

-There comes the “specialist”, looks at the subject, checks its technical characteristics, gets to know the personalities of the ones involved, and off he/she goes with a completely new design plan for who or whatever the subject is.
+There comes the “specialist”, looks at the subject, checks its technical characteristics, gets to know the personalities of the ones involved, and off they go, with a completely new design plan for who or whatever the subject is.

 The interesting part of the show wasn’t when they already knew what they were going to do to said subject.
 It was watching as they were going to find out what to do, and making it happen, step by step.

-This process was as bit as exciting as I expected it to be, and I feel like the design department, led by Nicholas Mandelbaum, and the CEO felt the same.
+This process was as bit as exciting as I expected it to be, and I feel like the design department and the CEO felt the same.
 I’m going to describe it step by step in this post, since I feel like this was a valuable experience that might make a difference on the readers’ indecision to jump on such a project, or not.
 My objective is that you do.

 When one starts a rebranding project, there are a lot of expectations coming from everyone involved.
 Our CEO believed there was the need of re-organization of all the graphical objects of the company, to make them congruent with the overall branding.
 But there was no solid branding to start with.